 According to the Pliny the Elder, Romans knew precisely what origins of amber were and therefore had a specific name for it – succinum.
 Consequently, that gave a rise to the current name of the most important healing ingredient in amber – succinic acid.
 Check our previous post, to learn more about effects succinic acid has on the body and health.

 When it comes to China, amber name has obtained an exclusively specific meaning.
 Check here – Amber name – to learn more about it and many other names for amber various nations had throughout history.
+It is very revealing to know how they understood and lived this gemstone.

 Probably none of the precious stones has so much indications for medical applications as amber.
 Even in ancient times amber was declared almost a panacea for all diseases.